At a Glance

 Tailor Your CV: Make sure your CV highlights your relevant experience in Continuous Improvement and Operational Excellence.
 Emphasise your knowledge of Lean and TPM techniques, as well as any specific achievements in previous roles that demonstrate your ability to drive improvements.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for Operational Excellence.
-Mention specific examples of how you've successfully implemented Lean principles or led Kaizen events in the past.
+Mention specific examples of how you've successfully led Kaizen events or implemented Lean principles in past positions.
 This is your chance to show why you're the perfect fit for the role.

 How to prepare for a job interview at Placed